nodejs/nodejs.dev/src/documentation/0001-node-introduction/index.md

 This code first includes the Node.js [`http` module](https://nodejs.org/api/http.html).

-Node.js has an amazing [standard library](https://nodejs.org/api/), including a first-class support for networking.
+Node.js has a fantastic [standard library](https://nodejs.org/api/), including first-class support for networking.

 The `createServer()` method of `http` creates a new HTTP server and returns it.